 The hierarchy requires the Group to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 A financial instrument's categorization within the fair value hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-The Group has estimated the fair value amounts of its financial instruments using the available market information and valuation methodologies considered to be appropriate and has determined that the carrying value of the Group's cash, restricted cash, accounts receivable, due from brokers, other receivables and prepayments, amounts due from/to related parties, accounts payable and accrued expenses, and loan receivables from related parties as of December 31, 2021 and 2020 approximate fair value due to the short-term nature of these assets and liabilities.
+The Group has estimated the fair value amounts of its financial instruments using the available market information and valuation methodologies considered to be appropriate and has determined that the carrying value of the Group's cash, restricted cash, accounts receivable, due from brokers, other receivables and prepayments, amounts due from/to related parties and accounts payable and accrued expenses as of December 31, 2020 and 2019 approximate fair value due to the short-term nature of these assets and liabilities.